Springsure: Geography

+The Minerva Hills National Park is in the north-west of the locality (24.07389°S 148.06306°E).

-Today, Springsure is a pastoral settlement serving cattle farms, and sunflower, sorghum, wheat and chickpea plantations.
+The town of Springsure serves the surrounding community of cattle farms, and sunflower, sorghum, wheat and chickpea plantations.

 Springsure is the hub for several coal mines such as the Minerva Mine and the Rolleston Mine.
 Significant exploration is ongoing in the district.

-It is also a staging point for expeditions to Carnarvon National Park.
+Springsure was served by a branch railway from the Central Western railway line.
+The Springsure branch railway line separated from the main line at Springsure Junction station (now Nogoa station), near Emerald.
+The locality was served two railway stations: